Antonio Dimitri

 Antonio Costanzo Dimitri, also known as Antonio Di Mitri, Tony Di Mitri, Tony Dimitri and George Stevenson (Manduria, 12 June 1931 – Rome, 8 December 2019), was an Italian actor and singer.

 Biography

 Antonio Costanzo Dimitri was born in Manduria, a small town in Apulia from which he moved as a boy.
 After living in Turin for some years he decided to move to Rome, to attend the prestigious Accademia Nazionale di Arte Drammatica Silvio D'Amico.
-He debuted at the Greek Theater of Syracus in "Hippolytus", directed by Orazio Costa.
+He debuted at the Greek Theater of Syracuse in "Hippolytus", directed by Orazio Costa.
 Shortly after he took part in several theatrical tours with Enrico Maria Salerno.

 In 1953 Dimitri had his film debut in The Merchant of Venice by Pierre Billon and Senso by Luchino Visconti.
 Those were the years of the "Dolce Vita", where he had several relationships with well-known actresses such as Silvana Pampanini and Lea Massari.